ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

 ### Data

 - All configuration data files should be in the TOML format (`.toml`).
-- TOML files are by linted and formatted by [Taplo](https://taplo.tamasfe.dev/).
+- TOML files are linted and formatted by [Taplo](https://taplo.tamasfe.dev/).
   - Always indent using four spaces, not tabs.
   - Lines should never exceed 120 characters.
 - Arrays and objects may be single-line if they do not exceed the character limit.